A few years ago, most Star Wars fans had probably only heard of Ahsoka Tano.

-It’s fair to say that Ahsoka, who is played by Ashley Eckstein in animation and Rosario Dawson in live action, is becoming a household name.
-Between the two actresses, they have amassed quite a list of Ahsoka Tano appearances since the character first appeared in 2008.
+As such, Ahsoka Tano, played by Ashley Eckstein in animation and Rosario Dawson in live action, is now almost a household name.
+After all, the two actresses who play her have collectively made numerous appearances since the beloved character’s inception in 2008.

-So here are all of Ahsoka Tano’s appearances in Star Wars films, television shows, and novels ranked, from worst to best.
+So, here are all of Ahsoka’s appearances in Star Wars films, television shows, and novels ranked from worst to best.

 Star Wars: Episode IX — The Rise of Skywalker